Southern District of New York

 EminiFX User Claims and User Portal 2.0

 Claims Do NOT Include ROI, Bonuses, and Internal Transfers: EminiFX user claims will not consist of the ROI, will not consist of the various referral and other bonuses, and will not consist of internal transfers between users.
-The ROI, bonuses, and transfers do not represent the payment or transfer of actual funds into EminiFX, and thus will not be included in users’ claims under the Proposed Plan.
+The ROI, bonuses, and transfers do not represent the payment or transfer of actual funds into EminiFX, and thus will not be included in users’ claims under the Plan.

 The Receiver expects to launch User Portal 2.0 around October 2024.
 The website and log-in information will be the same, but the transactions will be updated to show the result of the Receiver’s initial review.
 All users will be given the opportunity to provide payment information in User Portal 2.0, which the Receiver will use for any distributions that are made to that user.
 Users with transaction disputes will also be given opportunities to resolve those disputes (see below for more detail).
 Users will receive further instructions about User Portal 2.0 at a later date.